mayukh-chr/mayukh-chr.github.io/content/posts/Fast-Inverse-Square-Root-Algorithm.md

 ```
 But then, all hell seems to break loose, what is _i_?
 What is 0x5f3759df?
 Why declare a variable for 1.5 and not for 0x5f3759df?
 Why are there so many pointers?\

-And the comments don't seem to help either.
+The comments don't seem to help either.
 But it hints that there's three steps in the process, namely:

 - evil floating point bit hack
 - what the fuck